TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Implementation

-\paragraph{Single selection} The single selection mode is straightforward.
-In this mode, only one object can be selected at a time, meaning that all the other selected objects will be deselected.
-As single selection mode is considered the default option, the palm-down orientation is chosen as it is the resting position of the hand.
+\paragraph{Single Selection} In the single selection mode, only one object is active; selecting another deselects the current object.
+As this is considered the default mode, the palm-down orientation is chosen as it is the resting position of the hand.

-\paragraph{Multiple selection} Multiple selection mode is similar to pressing the control key on a keyboard while selecting folders in a file browser.
-In this mode, selecting an object that is not already selected adds it to the list of selected objects.
+\paragraph{Multiple Selection} This mode enables group manipulation, i.e., the equivalent of pressing the \textit{control} key on a keyboard in desktop interfaces.
+Selecting an object that is not already selected adds it to the list of selected objects.
 Conversely, selecting an already selected object removes it from the list.
-When multiple objects are selected they can be manipulated in synchronization.
+Multiple selected objects can be manipulated together at once.